Expert Insights to Git Savvy

 In modern software development, projects often have multiple contributors working on different features or fixes simultaneously.
 Pull Requests (PRs) help manage these contributions by allowing developers to propose changes to the codebase, and to have those changes reviewed and validated by other members of the team before they are merged into the main codebase.

-While PRs are not part of Git itself, they were introduced by systems that host Git repositories, such as GitHub, Azure DevOps, and others.
-They have become an essential part of the development process, particularly in agile and DevOps environments.
+Note: While PRs are not part of Git itself, they were introduced by systems that host Git repositories, as GitHub, Azure DevOps, and others.
+They have become an essential part of the development process.

 A PR Gate is a mechanism used in DevOps to ensure that the merge code is validated with a build and unit tests before the PR is merged into the main codebase.
 This helps ensure that code quality is maintained and that no regressions or errors are introduced into the system.